Universidad del Sagrado Corazón: History

 In 1990, the university began to limit the number of undergraduate students accepted, in order to raise academic standards.

+In 1993, Sagrado Corazón began offering a cinema major led by Luis Molina.
+However, the advances in technology and an increase in the exposition of Hollywood and of foreign theater brands severely affected the viability of the courses.
+The institution also created production and filming curricula, with their own public communication school.

 In January 2019, the division of continuing education was rebranded Sagrado Global, the School of Professional Studies at Sagrado, and started offering professional certificates in Digital marketing, Data Analytics, and Graphic Design, among others.
 These professional certificates, some of which are also offered remotely, require taking 6 courses and can be completed in 1 year or less.

 In 2019, the university had its first School of Music graduates with seven obtaining a Bachelor of Arts in music.

 In 2019, Socorro Juliá- one of the oldest faces of the university was interviewed by El Vocero.
 She stated that she has been affiliated with the university since she was 5 years old, long before her religious calling.

 In 2019, the university joined forced with the Santurce Cultural Center in an initiative to help business owners by offering free business workshops and help local business explore ways to grow their business.